Skip to content

 Status trackingShows success and failure percentages for query executions, helping identify errors or invalid queries.

-Query contextLists where queries originated (e.g., Alerts, Recording Rules, API).
+Query contextLists where queries originated (for example, Alerts, Recording Rules, API).

 Date selectionView query activity for a specific date using the date selector in the top-right corner.